Aston Martin has taken another step into the future with the reveal of its production-ready, mid-engined Valhalla.

 With power from a hybrid-augmented V8 engine, the Valhalla is the first mid-engine Aston Martin supercar – or at least it will be when it launches globally in 2023.

-Power comes from a naturally-aspirated, flat-plane crank 4.0-litre petrol V8 engine with 550kW, hooked up to electric motors on both axles contributing a further 150kW to the mix.
+Power comes from a twin-turbocharged, flat-plane-crank 4.0-litre petrol V8 engine with 550kW, hooked up to electric motors on both axles contributing a further 150kW to the mix.

 Peak combined power is a mind-blowing 700kW, peak torque is 1000Nm, put to the road through an eight-speed dual-clutch transmission with no reverse gear.
 Instead, the electric motors take care of going backwards.